 Older Reads (i.e. books completed)…

-DNF – Heartbreak Hotel by Jonathan Kellerman (audio book) – I loveth a Kellerman but too often lost track of the breadcrumbs in this mystery or was taken out of the story by the voice actor (especially when he did female voices); I’ll need to get the book.
+DNF – Heartbreak Hotel by Jonathan Kellerman (audio book) – I loveth a Kellerman but too often lost track of the breadcrumbs in this mystery or was taken out of the story by the voice actor (especially when he did female voices); I’ll need to get the book-book.

 Wartime at Woolworths by Elaine Everest